 A core element of the corporate culture of the USU Group is the awareness of its social responsibility.
 Great importance is ascribed to social responsibility within the USU Group.
-USU is aware that its success is dependent on a positive setting and is therefore committed to social, cultural and environmental concerns in the local area beyond its core business.
-The regional area is thus at the center of USU's community and social commitment.
+USU is aware that its success is dependent on a positive setting and is therefore committed to social, cultural and environmental concerns beyond its core business.
+Regional projects are thus at the heart of USU's community and social commitment.